By establishing these awards, we recognise the efforts of a number of great people who are an important part of our wonderful community.

 A nomination will be deemed ineligible if the nominee is:

-- It is advisable to complete all fields in the nomination form
+- You must complete all fields in the nomination form.

 Completing a nomination